ajc133/ajc133.github.io/content/posts/hannukah-of-data-part-2.md

 This happens to work in this case, but I suspect it'll fail in larger datasets.
-I find it hard to believe there's only one person within initals JP who bought three coffees in 2017.
+I find it hard to believe there's only one person with initals JP who bought three coffees in 2017.

 Now I find the customer who placed that order.